textdev-0/techscamblock-linux/README.md

 # TechScamBlock
 > [!NOTE]
+> This is not developed by me.
+THis is a port from Raven Software to work on linux.
+Releases for platform specific coming soon (tm) but the python files are done.
+The docs still apply, except the config directory is now /etc/techscamblock/techscamblock.conf

+> [!NOTE]
 > All of our free software is designed to respect your privacy, while being as simple to use as possible.
 Our free software is licensed under the [BSD-3-Clause license](https://ravendevteam.org/files/BSD-3-Clause.txt).
 By using our software, you acknowledge and agree to the terms of the license.